 These features bring traditional search relevancy development and data science together into an easy-to-use configuration framework that leverages Fusion’s indexing and querying pipelines.

-Even if you don’t have an existing set of recorded interactions for question/answer pairs, you can still build a robust Q&A system using our cold start solution, which improves relevancy by using machine learning (dense-vector semantic search) based on content documents.
+Even if you do not have an existing set of recorded interactions for question/answer pairs, you can still build a robust Q&A system using our cold start solution, which improves relevancy by using machine learning (dense-vector semantic search) based on content documents.

 Embed this system as a self-help feature on your Help page or Contact Us page to reduce the call center load.

 Make it available to your customer support team to find the answers to already-solved problems.